dots-platform/dots-platform.github.io/_blog/deployment-dilemma.md

 # From pure to practical MPC

 In the “Pure MPC” setting, cryptographers assume that MPC parties are run in separate *trust domains*, establishing strong conjectures and abstractions about their behavior.
 “Pure MPC” assumes a set of synthetic conditions that cannot be taken for granted in the real world.
 As we venture beyond the theoretical realm, MPC is no longer run among hypothetical parties with arbitrary degrees of honesty.
-In a practical deployment, *real* organizations serve as trust domains, unearthing a host of practical considerations.
-In fact, deploying MPC in production requires answering a host of questions, such as:
+In a practical deployment, *real* organizations serve as trust domains, unearthing a host of practical considerations, such as:

 | Who are the parties among which we can run MPC? |
 | Who assigns session IDs across multi-round protocols?
 Are we trusting a centralized entity to assign them?                              |